10 Great Ways to Foster Authentic Employee EngagementSubscribe to the Newsletter

 In fact, according to recent research from Gallup, Millenials in particular entering into the workforce are motivated far beyond the means of their paychecks and place an increasing value on the purpose of their work’s contribution to a collective effort.
 Rather than being competitive, they are collaborative in nature and want to be a part of collective goal setting.
 Scheduling in time for weekly one-on-ones and personal development reviews can not only motivate employees, but help them to feel inspired in their individual efforts.

+Flexible working and employee engagement are highly connected as flexible working can be the key to higher motivation and empowerment.
 Introducing flexible working hours can bring a whole new realm to employee engagement.
 Not only does it demonstrate major trust from the side of the employer, but it can empower employees who may otherwise feel held back in their work for an array of reasons.
 Having flexible work hours can help staff to avoid peak rush hours and the steeper fares associated with having to be in and out of the office around the same windows of time.
 Beyond practical advantages, it can also play a major role in fostering a healthy work-life balance.
 Employees with families can bring their children to school, make time to attend evening courses or even get more exercise from avoiding peak hours at the gym.

 Each of us works to our own personal rhythm with highs and lows throughout the day, often attributed to our internal body clocks or “circadian rhythm”.
 Flextime can invite employees to reflect on the hours that they work best to optimize their workload and assignments, and help them avoid the mid-afternoon slumps or fatigue that can trigger low levels of engagement.